agratapaliwal/springboot-chat-application/README.md

 git clone https://github.com/agratapaliwal/springboot-chat-application.git
 2. Navigate to the project directory: cd springboot-chat-application
-3. Build and run the application using Maven. mvn spring-boot:run
+3. Build and run the application using Maven: mvn spring-boot:run
 4. Once the application is up and running, you can access it in your web browser at 'http://localhost:8080'.